Academic Year Live-In

 Training

-A Resident Assistant must be a sophomore, junior, or senior at time of employment and have lived on campus for at least two semesters.
-A student who has an active conduct or honor council sanction at the time of application may not apply or serve as a Resident Assistant.
+A Resident Assistant must be a sophomore, junior, or senior at time of employment and have lived on campus for at least one semester.
+A student who has an active conduct at the time of application may not apply or serve as a Resident Assistant.

 Grades